Kchaitanya30/Processing-Geographic-Data/Geoprocessing_Techniques_Assignment_2/README.md

 ## Integrate the New England Urbanized Area layer into the Massachusetts Township layer with a spatial overlay tool.

 ### Identity
-It is used integrate the Urbanized Area layer (identity) into the Massachusetts Township layer (input).
+Purpose: It is used integrate the Urbanized Area layer (identity) into the Massachusetts Township layer (input).
 In terms of geo-processing, integration mean combining two different geographies (layers) into one, splitting the polygons of each geography where their geometries intersect.
 Doing so creates a new layer of both geographies, in which new polygons are created from splitting each where they overlap.
 Input: mass_townships_2010_aeac84
 Identify features: new_england_urbanized_areas_2010_aeac84
 Attributes to join: All attributes ( It makes all attributes from input features as well as identity features will be transfered to the output layer )
 Output layer: new_england_urbanized_areas_townships_2010_aeac84_idty
+Output Description:
 - It basically cut the townships layer and added the new england urbanized layer
 - Now it has both the townships polygons and urbanized polygons